MrT3313/HackerNewsClone_TakeHomeChallenge2/ReadMe.md

 ### Approaches

 1. I initially started with **[jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock)** in order to fake HTTP requests & responses.
-This worked well with individual components but when It got to the higher level `<App />` component I was struggling interpreting the error messages I was getting.
+This worked well with individual components but when it got to the higher level `<App />` component I was struggling interpreting the error messages I was getting.

 2. After doing more research I came across this article from the esteemed Kent C. Dodds [Stop Mocking Fetch](https://kentcdodds.com/blog/stop-mocking-fetch).
-Ironically this came on the same day I heard Elon Must mention that one of the biggest mistakes he sees smart engineers make is 'optomizing something that should not exist'.
-This naturally led me to question well Mr. Dodds if I mocking fetch API calls should not exist ... what can I do?!
-His answer: **[Mock Service Worker](https://mswjs.io/)**.
+Ironically this came on the same day I heard Elon Musk mention that one of the biggest mistakes he sees smart engineers make is 'optomizing something that should not exist'.
+This naturally led me to asking, `well Mr. Dodds if mocking fetch calls should not exist ... what should I do?!` His answer: **[Mock Service Worker](https://mswjs.io/)**.

 ### Tests

-1. `<StoryCard />` => mocking HTTP request in the component's `useEffect` to return and test that the fake details for the story are rendered appropriately.
+1. `<StoryCard />`
+    - Happy Path: ✅
+    - Missing Data:
+2. `<DynamicView />`
+    - Happy Path: ✅
+    - Missing Data:
+3. `<App />`
+    - Happy Path:
+    - Missing Data:

 </details>